NarwhalKidGames/NarwhalKidGames/README.md

 - You're done!
 It should automatically open the website.
 If not, go to `localhost:3000`.

 Note: If you ever want to close the website, open the `!
-END.bat` file.
+END` file.

 Note 2: You will need to open the `!
-START.bat` file every time you restart your computer.
+START` file every time you restart your computer.

 Thats it!
 Wanna share to your friends?
 Use [tinyurl.com/narwhalkidgames](https://tinyurl.com/narwhalkidgames/)